farooqu/mdadm-ntfysh/README.md

-# Desktop notifications for mdadm
+# ntfy.sh notifications for mdadm

-The `mdadm-notify` script is a little program that handles displaying notifications from `mdadm --monitor` by using the desktop notification system.
+The `mdadm-ntfy` script is a little program that handles displaying notifications from `mdadm --monitor` by using ntfy.sh.
-To do so you have to have the `notify-send` binary available in your path, which usually comes with `libnotify` as well as a few other basic utilities that are documented in the script (they should be readily available on most Linux distributions as part of the base installation).

 It handles the following notifications (from `mdadm(8)`):